decentraland/schemas/report/schemas.api.md

     itemId: string;
 };

+// Warning: (ae-missing-release-tag) "collectionSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const collectionSchema: JSONSchema<Collection>;

 // Warning: (ae-missing-release-tag) "CollectionSortBy" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)